Archomeda/discord.js-commando-plus/docs/commands/builtins.md

 # Built-in commands
-Commando has built-in commands that should be useful for just about any bot.
+Commando-Plus has built-in commands that should be useful for just about any bot.

 ## Utility (util)
 ### help (util:help)